top of page

 Sessions are typically 60 minutes, allowing plenty of time for thorough assessment, hands-on support, and meaningful caregiver education.

 At this time, we do not accept insurance.
-I’m happy to provide a superbill upon request for families who wish to seek out-of-network reimbursement.
+We are happy to provide a superbill upon request for families who wish to seek out-of-network reimbursement.